alexakreizinger/ps2hackswiki/docs/software/index.md

 # Software

-## OPL (Open Playstation Loader)
+## OPL (Open PS2 Loader)

-Notes: This may already be installed on the FMCB memory card, so only download if not previously loaded or updated.

 - [OPL release v1.1.0](https://github.com/ps2homebrew/Open-PS2-Loader/releases/tag/v1.1.0)

+!!! note "Note"

+    This may already be installed on a FMCB memory card, so only download if not previously loaded or updated.

 ## OPL File Managers